oldergod/DataBindingDemo/README.md

 # Disclaimer

+The code contains some overkills (like binding methods when not really needed) to display the available features.
-This does not represent all the features of the data binding library.
+Also this does not represent all the features of the data binding library.
 Check the doc for more info: https://developer.android.com/topic/libraries/data-binding/index.html

 # License